bilardi/minetest/README.rst

 It is part of the `educational repository <http://www.coderdojofosso.it/download/>`_ to learn how to write code by blocks.
 Educational repository is an italian page because the material is used by an italian team of `CoderDojo <https://coderdojo.com/>`_.

-Exceptionally, this documentation is also in `Italian <https://github.com/bilardi/minetest/blob/master/LEGGIMI.rst>`_ .
+Exceptionally, this documentation is primarily in `Italian <https://github.com/bilardi/minetest/blob/master/LEGGIMI.rst>`_ .

 The Minetest server version that you will install, it will already have the `Mesecons <http://mesecons.net/>`_ mods.